Step One: Create a Trip

 Add items from our Places to Stay, Things to Do, Dining and Events sections to your trip by clicking the Add to Trip icon throughout the site or from within the Trip Planner.

 Print details of your trip and share your trip with friends on your favorite social network or via email.

 Looking to play 18?
 You’ve come to the right place – Wisconsin.

 In Wisconsin you should consider playing 18 courses, at least.
-We have more than 500 to choose from, including links where the pros challenge for a major title to the sporty layout out past the town hall or down by the lake.
+We have more than 500 to choose from, including where the pros challenge for a major title, to the sporty layout out past the town hall or down by the lake.

 Black - $125 and up

-Just a short drive south along the lakeshore from Haven you’ll find two more top tier U.S. courses owned by the Kohler Co., River and Meadow Valleys, also designed by Pete Dye.
+Just a short drive south along the lakeshore from Haven you’ll find two more top-tier U.S. courses owned by the Kohler Co., River and Meadow Valleys, also designed by Pete Dye.
 The River course, built along the Sheboygan River, ranked 15th in the Golf Digest list.
-It will hold the U.S. Women’s Open, for the second time, in 2012.
+It held the U.S. Women’s Open, for the second time, in 2012.
 Meadow Valley was ranked 60th by Golf Digest.